Reverse Mortgage Loans

 • Homeowners or heirs never owe more than the home is worth.
 The FHA mortgage insurance is in place to pay any difference between the loan balance and what the home is worth if the balance exceeds the home value when the last borrower leaves the home.
 This insurance is paid as an upfront fee when the loan is taken out, as well as a monthly fee that accumulates along with the interest on the loan.

-How can a reverse mortgage supplement your retirement funds and improve your finances?
+How can a reverse mortgage loan supplement your retirement funds and improve your finances?

 A reverse mortgage reduces your out of pocket expenses by eliminating the need to make a mortgage payment each month.
 A mortgage or housing payment is often our largest expense.
 That money can be put toward other living expenses, travel, or be saved for future needs.